vvicky30/Social-Distancing-Analyser-CONVID-/README.md

 # Social-Distancing-Analyser-CONVID-
-this repository is containing project for analysing social distancing between peoples with respect to CCTV(upper-level-photage) &amp; also by WEB-IP cameras enabled on cameras or installed on smartphones
+This repository is containing project for analysing social distancing between peoples with respect to CCTV(upper-level-photage) &amp; also by WEB-IP cameras enabled on cameras or installed on smartphones

 An AI tool to prevent spreading of coronavirus (COVID-19) by using computer vision on video surveillance.
 A social distancing analyzer AI tool to regulate social distancing protocol using video surveillance of CCTV cameras and drones.
 Social Distancing Analyser to prevent COVID19